iDecisive/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are used for authenticating a client that's connected to or trying to connect to a web application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Keeping packages updated, use authentication tokens and enforce a strong password policy.

 - [ ] Describe how web servers work.

+Web server could refer to one of two things - a server computer or server software.
+Clients connect to the web server typically through a domain name and then the server may respond with data such as a react bundle back to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST
+Read - GET
+Update - PUT
+Delete - DELETE

 ## Project Set Up